 Sansar Gyaan Pathshala School

-Sansar Gyaan Pathshala, which means ‘World Knowledge Lessons’ is the name of our eco-friendly school.
+Sansar Gyaan Pathshala, which means ‘World Knowledge Lessons’ is the name of our school.
 The school was the creative idea of Yogrishi Vishvketu to provide education in a rural area of Northern India, where many children, especially girls, would not otherwise go to school.
 With support from the Akhanda Yoga family, Guru Ji’s dream of building the school became a reality.

 The organization is funded by generous donations from ashram guests, Akhanda students and YTT graduates.
-At present, we have a fully operational school with grades K–8, accommodating up to 300 children.
+At present, we have a fully operational school, accommodating up to 300 children.
 Our school is non-sectarian and multi-faith, welcoming all children with diverse backgrounds.
 It is located near the village of Pritamgarh, about 2 hours from Rishikesh in northern India.
 Our families live in rural villages within a 6 km radius.
 Most students walk up to 3 km each day to get to school.
 Our students come mainly from farming families.

 Our goal for the future is to create a sustainable community and contribute to making a positive change in the world.